anematode/metronome/README.md

-# metronome
+# Metronome
-A lovely metronome for the web
+A lovely metronome for the web.